 Outremer 49 (2009)

 The first of a new wave of designs following the Gérard Danson era.
 The 49, designed by Barreau/Neuman, was later extended to 51 feet.
-This boat really set the Outremer design stamp for later boats.
+This boat really set the Outremer philosophy for later boats, a great design.

 Outremer 5X (2012)